How does an abusive relationship affect my family law issues?

 Resolving your issues out of court

-In family law, you must think about using an alternative dispute resolution (ADR) process or a family dispute resolution process to resolve your issues out of court if it's suitable for your situation.
+In family law, you must think about using an (ADR) process or a family dispute resolution process to resolve your issues out of court if it's suitable for your situation.
 ADR might not be right for you if one person is afraid of another person because there is a history of family violence.

 Think about whether a family law professional can help you and your partner resolve your issues safely and fairly.
 These are people who are trained to work with both of you to help you reach an agreement or make a decision for you, without taking sides.They use ADR processes to help solve your issues without going to court.
 Some of these processes are collaborative family law, mediation, and arbitration.